10 Tips for Writing Press Releases that Aren’t Boring + A Bonus PR Template!

 This section should also include the company website, social media handles, and any other relevant information.
 In other words, make it impossible for the reader or journalist to NOT know how to reach you and the companies involved.

 Need help creating killer press releases and handling media coordination?
-We’ve got you covered.
-Reach out.
+Try Snooze or News today!

 Share